-Drew, who is helping compile and strategize a ‘Miracles Everywhere’ sermon series package for GNJ pastors went on to say that it is not us but God who performs the miracles.
+Eric Drew, Director of Worship, is helping compile and strategize a ‘Miracles Everywhere’ sermon series package for GNJ pastors.
+He said that it is not us but God who performs the miracles.

-“It is shifting the focus to God, not what we do,” he said.
+“It is shifting the focus to God, not what we do,” said Drew.
 “It is by the power of God that makes miracles happen, not by our own doing.
 We need to glorify God’s work through us.”

 In a recent worship service for the staff of the Mission and Resource Center, Bishop Schol shared that we tend to focus on why things happen in the midst of hardship and unexpected situations.

 “We need to focus on what we can do and who can do,” he said.
 “It is about shifting our attitude to actively seek how we can turn those situations around and become active participants of God’s miracles.”

 The Relay invites readers to share their miracle stories.
 If you have a story you would like to share, please email Josh Kinney, Editorial Manager at firstname.lastname@example.org.
 Please share this information with other church leaders and members.

 “God is creating signs and wonders in GNJ and there is even more God wants to do,” exclaimed Schol.
 “God wants to continue working through the United Methodists of Greater New Jersey so that miracles of healing and transformation occur across GNJ and around the world.”